Relative Reshetikhin-Turaev invariants, hyperbolic cone metrics and discrete Fourier transforms I: Introduction

 \subsection{The change-of-pair operations}

-Let $M$ be a closed oriented $3$-manifold and let $L$ be a framed link in $M.$ In this section, we introduce a topological operation that changes the pair $(M,L)$ with out changing the complement $M\setminus L,$ and show that these operations connect all such pairs that have homeomorphic complements.
+Let $M$ be a closed oriented $3$-manifold and let $L$ be a framed link in $M.$ In this section, we introduce a topological operation that changes the pair $(M,L)$ without changing the complement $M\setminus L,$ and show that these operations connect all such pairs that have homeomorphic complements.

 Suppose $L=L_1\cup\dots\cup L_n.$ For each component $L_i:[0,1]\times S^1\to M$ of $L,$ we call $L_i(\{0\}\times S^1)\subset M$ the core curve of $L_i$ and $L_i(\{1\}\times S^1)\subset M$ the parallel copy.
 Let $(I,J)$ be a partition of $\{1,\dots,n\},$ $L_I=\cup_{i\in I}L_i$ and $L_J=\cup_{j\in J}L_j.$ For each $i\in I,$ let $L_i^*$ be the framed knot in $M\setminus L$ whose core curve is isotopic to the meridian of the tubular neighborhood of $L_i,$ and let $L^*_I=\cup_{i\in I}L^*_i.$ Let $M^*$ be the closed $3$-manifold obtained from $M$ by doing the surgery along $L_I$ and let $L^*$ be the framed link obtained from $L$ by replacing $L_I$ by $L^*_I,$ ie., $M^*=M_{L_I}$ and $L^*=L_I^*\cup L_J.$ The \emph{change-of-pair operation} $T_{(L_I;L^*_I)}$ is defined by sending $(M,L)$ to $(M^*,L^*).$ See Figure \ref{TFT}.